Scientific Name

 Description

 Aloe perfoliata, also known as Aloe mitriformis, is a hardy species that forms small colonies of elongated rosettes.
-Stems are simple or branched, up to 6.6 feet (2 m) long, erect at first, becoming prostrate with age.
-Leaves are thick, fleshy, often curved inwards, and have margins with soft white teeth.
-This succulent is highly variable in the color and shape of the leaves and their arrangement on the stem.
-Plants that grow in the full sun develop bluish, tightly arranged leaves, while those in the shade have green, more widely spaced leaves.
+The stems are simple or branched and can grow up to 6.6 feet (2 m) long, erect at first, becoming prostrate with age.
+The leaves are thick, fleshy, often curved inward, and have soft white teeth along the margins.
+This succulent is highly variable in leaf color and shape, as well as in the arrangement of its leaves on the stem.
+The plants that grow in the full sun develop bluish, tightly arranged leaves, while those in the shade have green, more widely spaced leaves.

 How to Grow and Care for Aloe perfoliata